-Offers 557 square inches total cooking space.
-Features cast iron cooking grids and chrome-plated warming racks.
-Removable ash tray offers easy cleanup.
-Those in charge of grilling report immediate comfort with the design and function of this grill.
+Offers 557 square inches of cooking space.
+Features cast-iron cooking grids and chrome-plated warming racks.
+Removable ashtray offers easy cleanup.
+Steel control panel and rubber grip knobs feel quality.

 Some reports of minor rust.

 Ignites charcoal briquettes with the push of a button.
 You can use either gas or charcoal methods to grill.
-363 square inches of cooking space.
+Has 363 square inches of cooking space.
 Features LCD countdown cook timer.
 We love the metal finish.
-Loyal brand customers appreciate the warranty and dedicated customer service.

 For many outdoor cooking enthusiasts, a hybrid grill offers the best of both worlds.
 On the one hand, you have the ease of use of a gas grill, with things like instant push-button starting and precise control.
 On the other, you have the ability to suffuse your meat, fish, and vegetables with the traditional flavor that many argue you can only get when grilling over charcoal.